rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed the default values for Movie1 - Movie17 options
 >Fixed the playback of additional movies defined in Movie18 - Movie32 options
 >Fixed OverrideMusicDir=2 not overriding the music path properly
->Fixed incorrect Melee Damage stat value being displayed when setting BonusHtHDamageFix=1 and DisplayBonusDamage=0
+>Fixed incorrect Melee Damage stat value being displayed when BonusHtHDamageFix=1 and DisplayBonusDamage=0
 >Fixed attack_complex script function not setting result flags correctly for the attacker and the target
 >Fixed and improved SFX and speech playback for alternative sound files
 >Fixed and improved the behavior of nested timer events in global scripts